akshay9677/reactor-gen/README.md

 Reactor gen is a react template generator with a interactive UI

-### Currently available plugins and boiler plate generator
+### Available packages for generating boiler plate code

 1. Redux
 2. React Router DOM